Moving to Virginia Driver’s License – FAQ

-If someone drives on a suspended or revoked driver’s license in Virginia, Code of Virginia section 46.2-301 states that it is a Class 1 misdemeanor.
-The penalties for this offense include further driver’s license suspension, license revocation and vehicle impoundment.
+If someone drives on a suspended or revoked driver’s license in Virginia, Code of Virginia §46.2-301 states that it is a Class 1 misdemeanor.
+The penalties for this offense include further driver’s license suspension, license revocation, and vehicle impoundment.
 The offender may also have to pay a hefty fine of up to $2,500.

 Serious cases could lead to jail sentences for up to one year.
-A third or subsequent offense within 10 years comes with a required term of at least 10 days in jail.
+A third or subsequent offense within ten years comes with a required term of at least ten days in jail.
 A third offense for driving on a suspended license due to a driving while intoxicated conviction is a Class 6 felony, punishable by up to five years in prison.

-Every eight years (for most drivers in Virginia), a driver’s license will expire.
-Code of Virginia section 46.2-330 states that the DMV cannot issue a driver’s license for over eight years or less than five years.
-Once the issuance period expires, the driver will have until their birthday on the last year of license validity to renew.
+Most driver’s licenses in Virginia expire on an eight-year cycle.
+Code of Virginia §46.2-330 states that the DMV cannot issue a driver’s license for over eight years or less than five years.
+Once the issuance period expires, the driver will have until their birthday in the last year of license validity to renew.